Querying a SOMA experiment

 We can see that our current experiment contains only a single

-measurement: "RNA"
+measurement: "RNA".

 experiment$ms